 It also does not have a “follow-the-sun” option and is attached to the frame.
 There is a small pop-out sunvisor that is very small and doesn’t help much.
 There is no peekaboo window, but there is a mesh window in the back between the seat and the canopy that you can use to see your child.

 The seat is 13″ wide with 18″ seat back and a measurement of 26″ from the back of the seat to the top of the canopy.
 This is a VERY tall canopy that offers plenty of head room even for the tallest child.
 My friend’s 4.5 year old daughter was able to fit in just fine.
-For more fantastic stroller options check out this Best Lightweight Umbrella Stroller options.
+Check out this Best lightweight stroller.

 Of course, you wouldn’t be able to recline the seat with a taller child on board because of the mesh in the back.
 The seat can accommodate a child from 6 months and up to 44 lbs.
 It has a strap recline that is doesn’t go all the way to the flat position, but is pretty deep.